Folks, it’s time.

 That would mean inflated margins, which will come back to bite you when your competitors copy your technique and lower their own prices.

 So, what should be the optimal discount rate & plugin price for black Friday?

 Try the shoe seller technique.

 It’s quite simple.
 When it comes to shoes, most people are happy with any deal as long as they get an OK product.
-What happens is that the customers with high demands will simply buy it used or wait for a Black Friday sale.
+What happens is that customers with high demand will simply buy it used or wait for a Black Friday sale.

 With SaaS tools, it is more or less the same thing.

 Since each tool is unique, most people will find it hard to tell which one offers better features, and that is why they will simply take the first offer they find on Black Friday.

 So, what rate to go with?